 - Yard waste should never be placed in plastic bags for disposal.

-- Yard waste should be containerized in paper bags, boxes or garbage cans.
+- Yard waste should be bundled or be containerized in paper bags, boxes or garbage cans.

 - Do not mix yard waste with garbage that has been placed by the curb for pick-up

 - Can be curbside no earlier than 24 hours before pickup on Wednesdays

 All bulky waste should be placed curbside on your regularly scheduled collection day.
 Bulky waste that cannot be collected will be “tagged” with an information card notifying you that the waste has been scheduled for pick up.
 Examples of bulky items are:

 - Refrigerators (please remove doors as a safety measure)